pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: addStrikeoutAnnot(rect)

+   .. method:: addSquigglyAnnot(rect)

    .. method:: addHighlightAnnot(rect)

       PDF only: These annotations are used for marking some text that has previously been located via :meth:`searchFor`.
 Colors are automatically chosen: yellowish for highlighting, red for strike out and blue for underlining.
+Note that :meth:`searchFor` now supports quadrilaterals as an output option.
+Correspondingly, the ``rect`` parameter for these annotations may either be rectangles or quadrilaterals.

       .. image:: img-markers.png

-      :arg rect: the rectangle containing the text.
+      :arg rectangle/quadrilateral rect: the rectangle or quad containing the text.
-      :type rect: :ref:`Rect`

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-Use methods of :ref:`Annot` to make any changes.
+Per annot type, certain color decisions are being made (e.g. "red" for 'StrikeOut', "yellow" for 'Highlight').
+To change them, set the "stroke" color accordingly (:meth:`Annot.setColors`) and then perform an :meth:`Annot.update`.

+   .. method:: addStampAnnot(rect, stamp = 0)

+      PDF only: Add a "rubber stamp" like annotation to e.g. indicate the document's intended use ("DRAFT", "CONFIDENTIAL", etc.).

+      :arg rect: rectangle where to place the annotation.
+      :type rect: :ref:`Rect`

+      :arg int stamp: id number of the stamp text.
+For available stamps see :ref:`StampIcons`.

+      .. note::  The stamp's text (e.g. "APPROVED") and its border line will automatically be sized and put centered in the given rectangle.
+The property :attr:`Annot.rect` is automatically calculated to fit and will usually be smaller than this parameter.
+The appearance can be changed using :meth:`Annot.setOpacity` and by setting the "stroke" color (no "fill" color supported).

    .. method:: addWidget(widget)